KLIJIN/KLIJIN/README.md

-## Hi there 👋 I'm a beginner frontend web developer
+## Hi there 👋 I'm a frontend web developer

 ### Languages and Tools: